gear-genomics/tracy/README.md

 Installing Tracy
 ----------------

-The easiest way to get Tracy is to download a statically linked binary from the [Tracy release page](https://github.com/gear-genomics/tracy/releases).
+The easiest way to get Tracy is to download a statically linked binary from the [Tracy release page](https://github.com/gear-genomics/tracy/releases) or to download Tracy from [Bioconda](https://anaconda.org/bioconda/tracy).
 Building from source is also possible:

 `apt-get install -y build-essential g++ cmake zlib1g-dev libbz2-dev liblzma-dev libboost-all-dev`